CHaerem/NationsNavigator/README.md

 ## 📦 GitHub Pages CI/CD

-This repository automatically deploys to **GitHub Pages**.
- Merges to `main` publish the production site.
-Pull requests build a preview under `gh-pages/pr-<number>` so you can verify changes before they go live.
-The preview workflow comments a link like `https://<user>.github.io/${repo}/pr-<number>/` and updates the comment on subsequent pushes.
-The workflow listens on the `pull_request_target` event so forks can trigger it safely.
-When a pull request is closed the preview folder is removed automatically.
+This repository automatically deploys to **GitHub Pages** when you push to the `main` branch.
+The workflow is simple and reliable - it takes your source code and publishes it directly to GitHub Pages without any complex build steps or preview deployments.